 ---The above information is provided as part of the Marfan Foundation's Emergency Medical Campaign and

-Dr. Hal Dietz, Chair NMF Professional Advisory Board, John Hopkins Hospital ---
+Dr. Hal Dietz, Former Chair NMF/Marfan Foundation Professional Advisory Board, John Hopkins Hospital ---

 receive an Emergency Alert Card by contacting the Marfan Foundation at www.marfan.org )

 PLEASE NOTE: There